 SECTION 5.
 ENTERTAINMENT COMMITTEE.
 The Entertainment Committee, in cooperation with the House Committee, shall arrange through the Manager such dinners, dances and other social functions as in its judgment would be conducive to the welfare of the Club and the pleasure of its members.

 SECTION 6.
 BUILDING COMMITTEE.
-The Building Committee shall be in charge of construction of all new structure approved by the Board of Directors and shall work in close cooperation with the Finance Committee on the planning of building projects.
+The Building Committee shall be in charge of construction of all new structures approved by the Board of Directors and shall work in close cooperation with the Finance Committee on the planning of building projects.
 It shall work under the Vice Commodore to effect speedy completion of all such projects as may come within its province.

 SECTION 8.
 DOCK AND MOORING COMMITTEE.
 The Dock and Mooring Committee shall have control of all operational matters pertaining to the docks, sailing facilities and moorings under the Club’s jurisdiction.